- About ME

 - Thesis (Written) and Defense (Oral)

-- ME 599 courses (Special Topics) must be taught by a ME faculty to satisfy a requirement.
-If not taught by a ME faculty, the 599 course may be used to satisfy an ME 4xx level requirement.
+- ME599 courses (Special Topics) must be taught by a ME faculty to satisfy a requirement.
+If not taught by a ME faculty, the ME599 course may be used to satisfy an ME 4xx level requirement.

 - Seminar courses must be letter graded.
 The credits accepted from seminar courses do not equal the number of hours for the course.
-For a 3 hour seminar, 2 credits are earned and for a 2 hour seminar, 1 credit is earned toward the master’s degree.
-Only one seminar course may be used to meet degree requirements.
+For a 3 credit hour seminar, 2 credits are earned and for a 2 credit hour seminar, 1 credit is earned toward the master's degree.
+1 credit hour seminar courses do not count toward the degree.
+Only 1 seminar course may be used to meet degree requirements.

 Engineering Sustainable Systems